solracss/credit-card-validator/README.md

 ### Simple project for practicing basics of Javascript

-Provide credit card number and find out if it's valid or not.
+Just visit [link](https://solracss.github.io/creditCardValidator/index.html) and find out if your card is valid.